7 mins. read

 Key takeaways

-When you find out that someone you care about has cancer, it can be a worrying time.
+When you find out that someone you care about has cancer, it can be a worrying and confusing time.
 It’s natural to be anxious about what their diagnosis means for them, and you.
 You may find yourself stepping into a carer’s role by giving unpaid help.
 This can be anything from driving them to medical appointments to providing emotional support as they undergo treatment.

-Support for the relatives of cancer patients is important too.
+Support for the carers of cancer patients is important too.
 That’s why we have put together this guide about where to get the support that will help you and your loved ones as you navigate caring for someone with cancer.

 Adapting to becoming a carer